November 4, 2009

 Carey, it is a different Adrian Hall, although it sounds as if the two had a common love of the theatre.
 Our Adrian is in his 80s, living in Texas, and still directing from time to time.
 Also, there was Adrienne Hall, the late Board Chair of the WPO.
 Obviously a formidable name!

-Nancy – thanks for the “coupleship” comment.
+Nancy – thanks for your “coupleship” comment.
 Love that word!